-Space, once the arena of great power rivalry, now depends on international co-operation for its costly endeavor.
-The aerospace industry represents the economic, military and technological level of a country, and is also an important symbol of a country’s comprehensive national strength and national defense strength.
-Of course, the development of the aerospace industry requires […]
+Tungsten Metal Has Facilitated The Development Of The Aerospace Industry Space, once the arena of great power rivalry, now depends on international co-operation for its costly endeavor.
+The aerospace industry represents the economic, military and technological level of a country, and is also an important symbol of a country’s comprehensive national strength and national defense […]

+What Can Rhenium Be Used For?
 Rhenium is classified as a scarce refractory metal.
-It has the second highest melting point of any of the metals and has relatively high density.
+It has the second-highest melting point of any of the metals and has a relatively high density.
 Rhenium is produced as a powder from molybdenite, which also contains rhenium sulfide.
-The rhenium powder is consolidated by pressing and resistance sintering in a vacuum or hydrogen atmosphere.
-Rhenium […]
+The rhenium powder is consolidated by pressing and resistance sintering in […]

-As we all know, melting point is the temperature at which substance converts from solid state to liquid state.
+Which Elements Have the Highest Melting Point?
+As we all know, the melting point is the temperature at which substance converts from solid-state to liquid state.
 Some of the metals show very high melting points at least 2,000 degrees Celsius, and they also have very high physical strength.
-These metals are named as refractory metals.
-Niobium, molybdenum, tantalum, tungsten and rhenium are […]
+These metals are named as refractory metals. […]

 More than 350 years ago, porcelain makers in China incorporated a unique peach colour into their designs by means of a tungsten pigment that was not known in the West.
 Indeed it was not for another century that chemists in Europe became aware of it.
 In 1779, Peter Woulfe examined a mineral from Sweden and […]

+What Is Rhenium Metal Powder Used to Make?
 Only tungsten and carbon have higher melting points.
 Rhenium has good wear resistance and it can withstand arc corrosion.
 It is soluble in nitric and sulphuric acids.
 Applications for the metal include its use as an alloying element with tungsten.
-The rhenium powder is a light-gray metal powder made of agglomerated single crystals.
-Rhenium has […]
+The rhenium powder is a light-gray metal […]

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.